 Kate has led many of Lirata's evaluation capacity building projects with organisations including Council to Homeless Persons, Our Watch, Safe and Equal/Domestic Violence Resource Centre Victoria (DVRCV), and Melbourne City Mission.
 She has also led the evaluation of programs and projects with organisations such as the Victorian Department of Education and Training, Safe and Equal, the Centre for Resilient and Inclusive Societies, Lort Smith, and the Victorian Aboriginal Child Care Agency.

 Prior to joining Lirata, Kate worked with the peak body for non-government disability service providers, National Disability Services (NDS).
-Here Kate led the monitoring and evaluation of NDS’ three-year sector development project, which assisted organisations across Victoria to prepare for the National Disability Insurance Scheme (NDIS) and transform their businesses to operate within the new NDIS environment.
-Through this and other roles, Kate has developed extensive practical knowledge of participatory design, monitoring and evaluation approaches, and applied her knowledge via a range of methodologies and with diverse organisations and audiences.
+There Kate led the monitoring and evaluation of NDS’ three-year sector development project, which assisted organisations across Victoria to prepare for the National Disability Insurance Scheme (NDIS) and transform their businesses to operate within the new NDIS environment.
+She has also held substantial program and project management roles with a range of other organisations including Volunteering Victoria, Independence Australia, the Gardiner Foundation, the Victorian Farmers Federation, and Vision Australia.
+Through these roles and her work with Lirata, Kate has developed extensive practical knowledge of participatory design, evaluation and capacity building approaches, which helps her tailor her approach to suit different organisations and levels of experience.